Architectural Engineering with a Year in Industry MEng

 - Parametric Modelling and Computational Design

 Parametric design involves a workflow that allows for changes in key model parameters to be observed rapidly, generally in a computer aided design workspace.
 It provides the designer with immense design and analysis freedom when undertaking tasks that would be repetitive or not feasible to perform manually.
 It also allows for a rapid exploration of the design space at the initial conceptual stage of a project.
 It can also be used in conjunction with optimisation methods and other computational design techniques to automatically generate candidate designs, taking advantage of the vast computational resource available in a modern PC.
-This module provides lectures describing the fundamentals underpinning parametric modelling and computational design techniques and gives students hands-on experience of modelling and optimising engineering structures using the Rhino modelling software and the inbuilt Grasshopper visual programming environment.15 credits
+This module provides lectures describing the fundamentals underpinning parametric modelling and computational design techniques and gives you hands-on experience of modelling and optimising engineering structures using the Rhino modelling software and the inbuilt Grasshopper visual programming environment.15 credits

 - Urban Microclimate